nadikaprabhath/magnet-torrent-downloader/README.md

 3. **File Selection**: Parses user input (numbers, ranges, "all") and calculates exact piece ranges to download only selected files.
 4. **Folder Creation**: Sanitizes torrent name and creates a subfolder.
 5. **Downloading**: Re-adds torrent with path, selects pieces, and monitors progress via interval.
+6. **Progress Visualization**: Renders animated progress bar and calculates ETA based on rolling average of download speeds.
-6. **Completion**: Custom check sums downloaded bytes for selected files; exits on finish or error.
+7. **Completion**: Custom check sums downloaded bytes for selected files; exits on finish or error.

 The script is robust: It deselects all pieces first, then precisely selects needed ones to avoid extras.
 Retries failed pieces automatically (BitTorrent standard).